flori-schwa/IT-Sec2/Tutorials/Chapter_2_Crypto/05_AES_CBC_en.md

 # AES-CBC

-The AES-ECB mode is proven to be insecure, it is recommended to use another block mode.
+The AES-ECB mode is proven to be insecure so it is recommended to use another block mode.
-The problem with AES-ECB is that with the same key and the same input, the same ciphertext is always calculated.
+The problem with AES-ECB is that each key-input-pair always calculate the same ciphertext.

 Example: